raderj89/intro_to_rails/README.md

 6. Automated Testing
 7. jQuery and Ajax

-Each of these topics are covered in a seperate markdown file.
+Each of these topics are covered in a separate markdown file.
 I'd recommend covering them in the order listed, but it's certainly not a requirement.
 By the end of this guide, you'll have a good sense of how a Rails app works and will be able to build a functioning app of your own.

 What are you waiting for?
 Go get started!